-2007-08: Saw limited WHL action playing for the Regina Pats.
-In 3 games, Jordan Weal notched 1 assist.
+2007-08: Jordan Weal saw limited WHL action playing for the Regina Pats.
+In 3 games, Weal notched 1 assist.

 2008-09: In his WHL rookie season, Weal played in 65 games for the Pats.
 He scored 16 goals and added 54 assists for 70 points.
 Weal was named the WHL Eastern Conference’s Rookie of the Year.
 Won a gold medal as a member of Canada’s entry at the 2009 Ivan Hlinka Memorial Under-18 Tournament.